Joshmclemore/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+“.map” returns a new array without manipulating the original.
+It needs a return statement and can accept a conditional statement.
+It is used for converting data. “.filter” does not manipulate the original array either, but it checks if a condition is true or false and makes a new array out of things that are true.
+It also requires a return statement.
+You would use “.filter” to make a more specified array. “.reduce” does not return an array.
+It returns a single value and is mostly used for multiplication and addition, although it can be used for anything.

 2. Explain the difference between a callback and a higher order function.

+A higher order function is a function that receives other functions.
+A callback function is a function that is passed into another function as an argument.

 3. Explain what a closure is.

+A closure is when an inner function reaches out of its scope to grab a variable defined in an outer function.

 4. Describe the four principles of the 'this' keyword.

+Window binding - without assigning or giving context to the ‘this’ keyword, it will return the window Implicit binding - Applies to objects with methods.
+When the function is invoked, ‘this’ refers to the thing to its left Explicit binding - we tell a function what the ‘this’ keyword should be using ‘.call’, ‘.apply’, ‘. bind’ New binding - when a function is invoked with a new keyword this keyword inside that function is bound to the new object being constructed

 5. Why do we need super() in an extended class?

+‘Extends’ and ‘super()’ do what ‘object.create’ and ‘parent.call’ did.
+Without super() the extended/“child” class will not receive anything from the “parent” class.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.